 Two major assumptions are made regarding the above verses.
 The first one is that Christ knew he would enter his reward on the day he died.
 The second is that he also received his Kingdom on the same day and therefore had the authority to grant the thief access to it.

 The belief that Christ entered heaven immediately upon death assumes that he was still conscious after offering his Spirit to God (Luke 23:46).
 Is this true?
 During his ministry, the Jewish religious leaders constantly pestered Christ to prove to them that he was the Messiah.
 The only sign that would be given, according to Jesus' own words, that he was man's Savior would be that of Jonah the prophet (Matthew 12:40).

-Note that Jonah was in the belly of a fish for THREE days and THREE nights.
-Since we know there are twenty-four hours in a complete day, once we know how long Jesus means by a DAY we'll known how long he was dead as the sign of his Messiahship.
-We have our answer about the length of day from Jesus himself:
+Note that Jonah was in the belly of a fish for three days and three nights.
+Since we know there are twenty-four hours in a complete day, once we know how long a day is we will know how long Christ was dead before he could enter heaven.

 An error in punctuation

 How are we to understand Christ's statement regarding heaven to the thief next to him?
 It all comes down to an error in punctuation!
 Let us look again Luke 23 in the KJV translation.